Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 Because of Hampton House’s outstanding architectural merit, the mansion and 60 acres were designated a national historic site in 1948.
 John Ridgely Jr. and his wife continued to live in Hampton, residing in the farmhouse.

-The mansion was opened for tours for the first time in 1979; The National Park Service took over the administration of the mansion and its surviving 60 acres.
+The mansion was opened for tours for the first time in 1979, and the National Park Service took over the administration of the mansion and its surviving 60 acres.

-I hope you enjoyed my Haunted Hampton Mansion post.
+I hope you enjoyed my Haunted Hampton Mansion article.

 Amazon Link to Hampton Mansion Book.